Superbiouss/Remote-Commander/README.md

 ### Available Icons

-When configuring your apps in `local_server.py`, you can use any of the following values for the `icon` field:
+When configuring your apps in `local_server.py`, you can use any of the following values for the `icon` field.
+If you don't specify one, an icon will be picked automatically.

 - `code`
 - `terminal`